 Nestled between the Lakes Region and the foothills of the White Mountains, Plymouth's main campus is located in the picturesque town of Plymouth, NH, just minutes from Interstate 93.
 The University has five sites listed on the New Hampshire Heritage Trail, including its landmark Rounds Hall, home to the education and social science departments.
 Rounds Hall contains a bell in the clock tower cast by apprentices of Paul Revere.
 Robert Frost lived in Frost House from 1911 to 1912 while he taught education and psychology at Plymouth.
 Holmes Rock marks the site of Holmes Plymouth Academy, established in 1808 as the first training school for teachers in New Hampshire.
+Mary Lyon Hall was recently added to the New Hampshire State Registry of Historic Places.

-The beautifully restored Draper & Maynard Building, home to the art department and the health and human performance department, was originally a factory for the country's largest sporting goods supplier.
-The World Champion Boston Red Sox visited the factory in 1916; this visit was memorialized by a now-classic photo of Babe Ruth sewing a cover on a baseball.
+The beautifully restored Draper & Maynard Building, home to the Art Department and the Health and Human Performance Department, was originally a factory for the country's largest sporting goods supplier.
+The World Champion Boston Red Sox visited the factory in 1916; this visit was memorialized by a nowclassic photo of Babe Ruth sewing a cover on a baseball.

-The Silver Center for the Arts, which hosts world-class performers year-round in Plymouth, was once the site of a stop on the Underground Railroad.
+The Silver Center for the Arts, which hosts world-class performers year-round in Plymouth, stands on the site of a house that was once a stop on the Underground Railroad.
 It is home to the University's Department of Music, Theatre, and Dance, and is equipped with a 665-seat main stage theatre, a 174-seat recital hall, and a multipurpose black-box studio theatre, as well as classrooms and practice facilities.